whisher/angular-ngrx-material-starter/README.md

 - Two layout public and admin
 - Auth with guard
-- Zone less
-- No scss files
+- Zoneless
-- lazy-loading of feature modules
+- Lazy-loading of feature modules
-- localStorage ui state persistence
+- LocalStorage ui state persistence
 - `@ngrx/effects` for API requests
-- fully responsive design
+- I18n
+- No scss files in the components
+- Use material color in tailwindcss as well

 ## Stack